HMS King George V (41): Operational history

 The first of her class to be completed, King George V was commissioned at her shipyard and sailed for Rosyth in Scotland on 16 October 1940; there she took on board her ammunition and began her sea trials.
 By the end of the year she had joined the Home Fleet at Scapa Flow.
-She crossed the Atlantic early in 1941 to take Lord Halifax, the Ambassador to the United States, to Annapolis and covered an east-bound convoy on her return, arriving back at Scapa Flow on 6 February.
-Her next task was to provide distant cover for Operation Claymore, the Royal Marines raid on the Lofoten islands off the north-west coast of Norway.
-She escorted further Atlantic convoys, HX 104 and HX 115 during March 1941.
+She crossed the Atlantic early in 1941 to take Lord Halifax, the Ambassador to the United States, to Annapolis and covered the east-bound convoy BHX 104 on her return, arriving back at Scapa Flow on 6 February.
+Her next task was to provide distant cover for Operation Claymore, the commando raid on the Lofoten islands off the north-west coast of Norway.
+In March, she was assigned to escort the Atlantic convoy HX 115, sailing from Scapa Flow on 9 March and arriving at Halifax, Nova Scotia on 15 March.
+King George V left Halifax the next day to search with HMS Rodney for the German battleships Scharnhorst and Gneisenau who were attacking convoy ships south of Cape Race, Newfoundland as part of Operation Berlin.
+However fearing a gathering of British capital ships, the two German battleships broke off their attacks and returned to France.
+King George V joined Convoy HX 115 to provide escort on 20 March and returned to Scapa Flow at the end of March.